kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-server.md

 - repository = storage abstraction
 - service = application logic

+Note how the return type of each route decides which mapper Kora looks up at compile time:

+- `UserResponse` and `List<UserResponse>` with `@Json` need a `JsonWriter` for the type, which `@Json` on the DTO generates
+- `HttpResponseEntity<UserResponse>` reuses the same JSON writer and adds the status code and headers on top
+- `HttpServerResponse` is returned as-is and needs no mapper at all

 ## Configuration { #config }

 Now that the application structure is in place, we can wire the HTTP server configuration itself.

 Create or update `src/main/resources/application.conf`:

-For the full configuration reference, see [HTTP Server](../documentation/http-server.md) and [Logging SLF4J](../documentation/logging-slf4j.md).
+For the full configuration reference, see [HTTP Server](../documentation/http-server.md#configuration) and [Logging SLF4J](../documentation/logging-slf4j.md).

 ===! ":material-code-json: `Hocon`"

     ```javascript
     httpServer {
-      publicApiHttpPort = 8080 //(1)!
+      port = 8080 //(1)!
-      privateApiHttpPort = 8085 //(2)!
+      system.port = 8085 //(2)!
       telemetry.logging.enabled = true //(3)!
     }

     logging {
       levels {
         "ROOT": "WARN" //(4)!
-        "ru.tinkoff.kora": "INFO" //(5)!
+        "io.koraframework": "INFO" //(5)!
       }
     }
     ```

-    1. Default public HTTP port used by application endpoints.
+    1. Public HTTP port used by application endpoints (default: `8080`).
-    2. Default private HTTP port used by probes, metrics, and management endpoints.
+    2. System HTTP port used by probes, metrics, and management endpoints (default: `8085`).
-    3. Enables the feature for this configuration section.
+    3. Enables request logging for the public HTTP server (default: `false`).
-    4. Log level for `ROOT`.
+    4. Log level for the root logger.
-    5. Log level for `ru.tinkoff.kora`.
+    5. Log level for Kora framework loggers.

 === ":simple-yaml: `YAML`"

     ```yaml
     httpServer:
-      publicApiHttpPort: 8080 #(1)!
+      port: 8080 #(1)!
+      system:
-      privateApiHttpPort: 8085 #(2)!
+        port: 8085 #(2)!
       telemetry:
         logging:
           enabled: true #(3)!
     logging:
       levels:
         ROOT: "WARN" #(4)!
-        "ru.tinkoff.kora": "INFO" #(5)!
+        "io.koraframework": "INFO" #(5)!
     ```

-    1. Default public HTTP port used by application endpoints.
+    1. Public HTTP port used by application endpoints (default: `8080`).
-    2. Default private HTTP port used by probes, metrics, and management endpoints.
+    2. System HTTP port used by probes, metrics, and management endpoints (default: `8085`).
-    3. Enables the feature for this configuration section.
+    3. Enables request logging for the public HTTP server (default: `false`).
-    4. Log level for `ROOT`.
+    4. Log level for the root logger.
-    5. Log level for `ru.tinkoff.kora`.
+    5. Log level for Kora framework loggers.

 This gives you two ports:

 - `8080` for the main application API
-- `8085` for management endpoints such as readiness and liveness
+- `8085` for system endpoints such as readiness and liveness

 That split is useful in real systems because health checks and operational endpoints are usually kept separate from public business traffic.
+Both keys already have those defaults, so the application also starts without an `application.conf` at all; the file matters as soon as you need to move a port, raise a log level, or read a value from an environment variable.

 ## Check Applications { #check-app }